asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 ## 5. Ageism free language

-While constructing the documentation, we need to make sure to avoid words or phrases that might emphasize more on a specific age group that can make the other age groups feel left out.
+When constructing the documentation, avoiding words or phrases that may disproportionately emphasize a specific age group is important, making other age groups feel excluded.
 Some examples include -
 - Avoid mentioning the exact age like “60 years” old.
 - Using "experienced" instead of "old-timer"